-PROBLEM CAUSE SOLUTION WATER PUMP Pump fails to start when the switch is on.
+PROBLEM SOLUTION WATER PUMP Pump fails to start when the switch is on.
 Fuse located in the converter may have blown.
-Replace fuse with one of the same amper rating.
+Replace fuse with one of the same ampere rating.
+System hooked up to city water.
+Disconnect hose from city water.
+Do not need to run pump with city water.
 Pump continues to operate whether the faucets are open or closed.
 Water tank may be empty or there might be a leak in the system.
 Fill water tank and/or fix any leaks in the system.
 Pump goes ON and OFF with faucets shut OFF.
 There may be a leak in plumbing system fittings or lines.
 Fix any leaks in plumbing system, by checking all fittings for tightness and replacing any broken parts.

-WASTE TANK Waste tank will not drain.
+WAOTE TANK WASTE TANK Waste tank will not drain.
 Build-up in tank.
 Check for build-up in tank at stool.
 Make sure stool holds water.
 TERMINATION VALVE Termination valve leaks.
 Debris blocking valve or build-up.
 Clear debris from and around valve.
 Bad gasket.
 Replace gasket.
 MICROWAVE OVEN Microwave oven will not operate.
 No power to oven.
-Check power supply.
+Check power supply and circuit breaker.
 Door open, or timer OFF.
 Close door and turn timer ON.
 FURNACE Furnace does not light.
 May be out of LP gas.
-Check the LP gas supply.
+Check the LP gas supply. , amass assorter again.
 Low battery or bad battery.
-Replace water to correct level in battery and/or replace battery.
+Replace water to correct level in battery, Low battery or bad battery. recharge battery and/or replace battery.
+Furnace fan does not run.
 Blown fuse.
 Replace fuse with one of the same ampere rating.
-The furnace does not light after se veral attempts. 🎼 Turn the thermostat and the furnace gas control valve OFF.
+The furnace does not light after se everal attempts.
+Turn the thermostat and the furnace gas control valve OFF.
 Contact your Coachmen dealer or authorized service center.
 DO NOT attempt to repair or adjust the furnace yourself.

 PROBLEM CAUSE SOLUTION REFRIGERATOR Refrigerator will not cool.
 Unit not level.
 Make sure unit is level.
 Upper and/or lower refrigerator vents clogged.
 Clear vents of all debris.
 If on gas, empty tank.
 Fill LP gas tank.
+Blown fuse (12V).
+Replace fuse with one of the same ampere rating.
 TV ANTENNA TV antenna has poor reception.
 Power jack not turned on.
 Turn power jack switch on.
 Bad connections at TV or wall plate.
 Make sure the connections are good at both TV and wall plate.
 Cut or nicked cable.
 Replace bad cable where needed at TV and antenna.
 Antenna not pointed in direction of "sending" station.
 Point antenna in direction of "sending" station.
-TOWING Unit will not tow level Ball hitch too low and/or high. on tow vehicle.
+TOWING Unit will not tow level.
+Ball hitch too low and/or high. on tow vehicle.
 Have it checked by an authorized dealer for a possible cure.
 Too much of the load is in the back or front of RV.
-Redstribute cargo to achieve the correct hitch weight.
+Redistribute cargo to achieve the correct hitch weight.
 Load leveling stabilizer bars on hitch, improperly adjusted.
 Adjust stabilizer bars to the proper setting.
 Note: Refer to (Pages 9 to 15) of this manual.